collaboration-planners/naira/README.md

 ## Starting Naira

-The first time you run Naira you will need to initialize the database using `mix dB.install`.
+The first time you run Naira you will need to initialize the database using `mix DB.Install`.
+To re-initialize the DB, do `mix DB.Unistall`

+You also need to set the following environment variables:
+* NAIRA_SMTP_SERVER -- e.g. imap.googlemail.com
+* NAIRA_SMTP_LOGIN  -- e.g. account@example.com
+* NAIRA_SMTP_PASSWORD -- e.g. password1234

-Then start Phoenix router with `mix phoenix.start`
+Then start Phoenix router with `mix phoenix.start` Alternately, to retain control of the terminal (to start an observer etc.), do `iex -S mix` then, in iex, do `Naira.start_phoenix`

 Now you can visit `localhost:4000` from your browser.